dwc42/csc4100-project1-unix_shell-broken-pipe/README.md

  - exit: exits the program

 runs exes/commands as well.
-& for runing commands parallel
+& for runing commands parallel.
 \> to store the output in a file ie redirection.
 ## Running the Project
 to run
 ```bash